 Technora is eight times as strong as steel, and has high modulus, as well as great heat and chemical resistance.
 Because of its high-performance properties, this fibre is primarily used for industrial and reinforcement applications.

 At Doyle Stratis we use both the spun dyed black and the natural coloured Technora; spun dyed black is highly resistant to UV which makes it a better choice than Twaron or Kevlar where durability is required.
 (See top image of black and natural colored Technora)

 This black fibre is produced by adding a 5% loading of nano-grade carbon black to the reaction vessel, which binds the carbon black into the fibre irreversibly during the polymer condensation.
-We use 3 types of Black Technora; a 1670 Dtex, a 3340 Dtex and a 6680 Dtex.

 The natural coloured Technora is bronze which provides us with the best fibre for performance cruise and superyacht sails.
 The natural coloured fibre has slightly different surface chemistry to the spun dyed black fibre and after extensive testing with our Stratis adhesive system it has been fine-tuned to provide the best adhesion to this fibre.
 In fact, the adhesion is better than any other fibre, making it the ideal choice where long-term durability and laminate integrity are vital.

 The mechanical properties of black Technora are affected somewhat by the addition of the carbon black, and the natural coloured colour Technora has marginally higher modulus and tenacity.